neilvu/neilvu/README.md

 Email: neilvu80@gmail.com

-You can view all of my projects here below to see my full data analytics journey.
+You can view all of my projects here on Github Repository at the top page to see my full data analytics journey.

-a).